pratikonly/PirateOne/replit.md

-# CineVerse - Your Ultimate Streaming Platform
+# PirateOne - Your Ultimate Streaming Platform

 ## Overview
-CineVerse is a modern, Netflix-style streaming platform built entirely with HTML, CSS, and JavaScript.
+PirateOne is a modern, Netflix-style streaming platform built entirely with HTML, CSS, and JavaScript.
 It features a dark theme, seamless API integration, and a user-friendly interface for browsing movies, TV shows, and anime.

 ## Features
 - **Dark Theme UI**: Pure black (#000000) background with #44BB91 accent color